Reading and writing ideas for a monster themed classroom in 3rd, 4th, and 5th grade

 Monsters tend to spur on creativity in 3rd, 4th, and 5th grade students, and what better way to use that creativity than to have your students write a monster poem?

 Keep it simple and have students write a short couplet.
-Or, students can write an acrostic poem using the word "monster."
+Or, students can write an acrostic poem using the word "monster," or one of these other short forms of poetry.
 Or, use one of these no prep poetry writing templates - the templates help students write 13 different types of poems and can be used all year.

 8. Make a Squiggle Drawing Story